donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_resource/exercise.md

 # Exercise: obtaining resource requirements of jobs

-In this exercise, you will be confronted with an issue that the computer resource (in this case, the memory) allocated for your job is not sufficient to complete the computation.
-With few trials, you will find out a sufficient (but not overestimated) memory requirement to finish the job.
+In this exercise, you will use two different ways to estimate the memory usage of a computing process running a "fake" application.

 ## Preparation

-To create such a situation, you are given a program which calculate the cube number of a given integer (i.e. `n^3`).
-Follow the commands below to download the program and run it locally:
+Download the "fake" applciation which performs memory allocaiton and random number generation.
+At the end of the program, the cube number of a given integer (i.e. `n^3`) is printed.

+Follow the commands below to download the fake application and run it locally:

 ```bash
 $ wget http://donders-institute.github.io/hpc-wiki/en/cluster_howto/exercise_resource/fake_app